Vadskye/Rise/docs/pure_damage_dice.md

     * d10 per 2 power

 ## Scaling By Rank Equations
+`x` is base damage, `y` is damage per power (dpp), and the right number is equal to the ideal damage target.

 * R1: x + 0.5y = 3.5, x + 4.5y = 5.6
   * 3.2 base damage, 0.53 damage per power